debalin/devops-ci-pipeline/README.md

   - izdrosos (Ian Drosos)
 - README.md
   - this file
-- Screenshots
+- Test cases/scripts/screenshots that demonstrate each capability.
-  - showing capabilities
+  - See sections above with links to tests/scripts/screens of each capability
 - Screencast
   - [Screencast Link]